-If you have kids, they’re probably going to get sick this year there’s no way around it primarily because they go to school and things get passed around.
-So the whole family needs to practice good handwashing skills and tell kids do not put your fingers in the eyes, nose, or mouth at all.
-If you do make sure, they’re clean first and wash them after you do.
+If you have kids, they will probably get sick this year because they go to school and things get passed around.
+So the whole family needs to practice good hand washing skills.
+Teach kids not to put their fingers in the eyes, nose, or mouth at all.
+If they do make sure they’re clean first and wash them after you do.

 That’s all you can do to prevent getting sick.
 Even if you get the flu shot, you can still get sick with something else.

 Rubbing alcohol 70% or rubbing alcohol pads

 Pledge multi-surface antibacterial everyday cleaner